Nodak HALL OF FAME

 Induction Guidelines

 The Nominee list will be split into two (2) separate categories.
-The first category will be the Entertainer Category, consisting of Drivers and the second category will be the Dedicated Category, consisting of Car owners, Pitman, Board members, Volunteers, Employees, Sponsor/Donors, and Fans.
+The first category will be the Entertainer Category, consisting of Drivers and the second category will be the Dedicated Category, consisting of Drivers, Car owners, Pitman, Board members, Volunteers, Employees, Sponsor/Donors, and Fans.

 The Nodak Speedway HOF Director will be responsible for organizing the Induction meeting, Panel members must be present to vote.
 They will direct the panel members to discuss each Nominee.
 When the panel is ready, voting will be opened.
 The HOF Director will outsource a vote counter.
 The vote counter will be carefully picked to have little to no ties to the racing community.
-Number of votes each Nominee received will not be announced or disclosed to the panel members.
+The number of votes each Nominee received will not be announced or disclosed to the panel members.
 The appointed vote counter will provide only the Nominees that received 75% of the vote.
 The panel members will call for the ballots to be destroyed by the vote counter.

 If any member of the Nominating Panel or Induction Panel appears on the current year’s ballot, these individuals will be recused from participating in the nominating and induction process for as long as he or she appears on the ballot.
 If the individual is inducted, he or she will be automatically reinstated to participate on the panel the following year.